kelleyma49/HappyFinderWrapper/README.md

 # Usage
 Press <kbd>CTRL+T</kbd> to start HappyFinder.
 HappyFinderWrapper will parse the current token and use that as the starting path to search from.
 If current token is empty, or the token isn't a valid path, HappyFinderWrapper will search below the current working directory.

 Multiple items can be selected in HappyFinder.
-If more than one it is selected by the user, the results are returned as comma separated list.
+If more than one it is selected by the user, the results are returned as a comma separated list.
 Results are properly quoted if they contain whitespace.